withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Low
 - **Size:** Small

-The "Configuration" guides teach you how to configure Astro and other features in your project, most being small pages that rarely go through changes, as well as most terminology used is shared across several projects, making it less complex to translate and refer to previous works.
+The "Configuration" guides teach you how to configure Astro and other features in your project.
+Most are small pages that rarely rarely change.
+Most of the terminology used on these pages is common across several projects, not just Astro, making it less complex to translate and with vocabulary that you can find on other translated web sites.

 #### Reference